 Withdrawing from a class is not the same as dropping a class.
 The withdraw passing deadline is usually the week following midterms.
-The deadline is updated each semester and can be found at fhu.edu/dualenrollment/semester-deadlines.
 If you choose to withdraw from a course after the drop/add deadline but before the withdraw passing deadline, you will receive a W grade for that course.
 This grade will not be averaged into your GPA, so it will not lower your GPA.
 However, you will still be financially liable for the tuition related to that course.
-If you paid for the course out-of-pocket, you will not receive a refund.

 If you withdraw from a course after the withdraw passing deadline, you will receive an F, and it will be factored into your GPA.
-You will also be responsible for tuition related to that course in the same way as withdrawing passing.
+You will also be responsible for tuition related to that course.
 Withdrawing from a class is a very serious situation that should not be taken lightly.
 Please contact your school counselor and the Dual Enrollment coordinator if you have more questions.